pakitochus/bibtex-importer/readme.txt

 == Description ==

-Import links in the BibTeX reference format, either from a file or URL.
-Only valid links (with title and URL, no duplicate) are imported, errors will be reported during importing.
-The importer will automatically file the links into categories based on the BibTeX entry type (and create the category if necessary).
-An additional category for all imported links can be assigned.
-The importer places the original BibTeX entry into the notes field, and uses the format <strong>first_author year.</strong> <em>title</em> for the link name.
+Import BibTeX entries in BibTeX reference format, either from a file or URL.
+It imports them as posts in the custom taxonomy defined by the [academix](https://themeforest.net/item/academix-multipurpose-researcher-and-professor-wordpress-theme/20798003) wordpress template.

 The importer uses the bibtexParse library from the Bibliophile project: http://bibliophile.sourceforge.net/ and is based on the Wordpress OPML Importer: http://wordpress.org/extend/plugins/opml-importer/.

+Supports duplicate detection via DOI (requires DOI for all entries).

 == Installation ==